thisisevilevil/evilevil365/_posts/2025-29-06-5Exciting-Windows11-Feature.md

 ## Smarter Start Menu Pins with `PinGeneration="1"`

 Windows 11 is introducing a **one-time pinned apps experience** for the Start menu.
-With `PinGeneration="1"` you will be able to make pinned apps, unpinnable by the end-user.
+With `PinGeneration="1"` you will be able to make pinned apps, unpinnable by the end-user, allowing the user to freely customize their own taskbar, even though IT deployed a taskbar policy.
 For those of you that has been in the game for a while, you probably also remember the plethora of tools that could pin apps to the taskbar, but that suddenly stopped working after a windows udpate.
 Gone are the days where we need to rely on PowerShell wizardry to apply a one-time configuration to the taskbar.

 👉 [More details about that here](https://learn.microsoft.com/en-us/windows/configuration/taskbar/pinned-apps?tabs=intune&pivots=windows-11#pingeneration)